 The City of Beverly received a $89,981 grant from the Massachusetts Office of Coastal Zone Management (CZM) to identify potential impacts of sea level rise due to climate change and sea level rise and develop a resiliency strategy to begin address these potential impacts, particularly on critical infrastructure.

-Visit this page for more information about the planning process and review presentations and preliminary plan documents.
+Visit this page for more information about the planning process, review all three public presentations, and the final plan document.

 BASS RIVER NEIGHBORHOOD REZONING EFFORT